saturn77/yewPart/README.md

 - Capacitor result best fitting selection filters for the generic search

+Currently, the program does *not* return any results.
+The backend code is in another repository and is built with reqwest module.
+However, the front end code as shown is a minimum viable product for the front end design of the product.
+In terms of a demo, this code exposes how to compose a Yew design with multiple inputs and a terminal like window that provides feedback.

 ## How to run

 The examples are built with [trunk](https://github.com/thedodd/trunk).